surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 5.0.0-dev.1 (TBD)**
+**Version 4.31.0-dev.1 (2019/05/07)**

 * *New Features*
 	* None.
 * *Improvements*
 	* None.
 * *Bugfixes*
-	* None.
+	* Fixed an incorrect method call in the 'wpsso_schema_attributes' function.
+	* Fixed an incorrect post status value in WpssoUtil::get_page_url().
 * *Developer Notes*
-	* Merged the 'post', 'term', and 'user' modules into the WpssoPost, WpssoTerm, and WpssoUser classes.
+	* Merged the 'post', 'term', and 'user' integration modules into the WpssoPost, WpssoTerm, and WpssoUser classes.

 **Version 4.30.0 (2019/05/04)**